Brigands M.C.: Plot

 The book begins in 2003 with the death of Dante Scott's parents, older sister and brother at the hands of the Brigands M.C.
-South Devon President, Ralph "Führer" Donnington, after Dante's father refuses to go through with the plans to redevelop the Brigands' clubhouse, turning it into shops and flats.

-After saving his eighteen-month-old sister Holly from the burning house (the Führer attempted to burn the evidence), nine-year-old Dante escapes, is put under the wing of child psychologist Ross Johnson, and is questioned by police in an attempt to convict the Führer.
+South Devon President, Ralph "Führer" Donnington, after Dante's father refuses to go through with plans to redevelop the Brigands' clubhouse in a lucrative property development scheme.
+Dante manages to escape with his infant sister, is put under the wing of child psychologist Ross Johnson, and is questioned by police in an attempt to convict the Führer.

-On the night of the brutal killing, he was forced into a boxing match with Martin, the Führer's eldest son, and got blood on his shirt; he lies to the police, claiming that it was a nosebleed.
+On the night of the brutal killing, Dante was forced into a boxing match with Martin, the Führer's eldest son, and got Martin's blood on his shirt; Dante had initially claimed that the blood was his, from a nosebleed.
 Johnson realises that the defence solicitors could use the unreliability of his statement to clear the Führer.
 Much to Dante's fury, the courts decide that there is insufficient evidence to convict the Führer; and he is subsequently released.

-After moving in with a foster family, a Dutch member of another Brigands chapter known as "Doods" attempts to murder Dante with a bomb inside the controller of a remote-controlled toy car on his birthday.
+After moving in with a foster family, a Dutch Brigand attempts to murder Dante with a bomb inside the controller of a remote-controlled toy car on his birthday.
 Shaken, Dante moves in under the care of Ross again.
-Dante is drugged by Jennifer Mitchum (the same person that drugged James Adams in The Recruit) and is sent to CHERUB campus where he befriends Lauren Onions (soon to become Lauren Adams).
+Dante is drugged by Jennifer Mitchum (who had previously drugged and recruited James Adams in The Recruit) and is sent to CHERUB campus, where he befriends Lauren Onions (soon to become Lauren Adams) and is accepted into CHERUB.